cloud-gov/cg-site/_posts/2022-02-18-release-notes.md

 ### Stratos - v4.4.0 from v3

-* newest version of the cloud.gov dashboard
+* newest version of the Cloud.gov dashboard
 * improved look and feel
 * improved browser compatibility
 * new deploy from UI functionality